-Mitigating the effects of climate change will require immediate and unprecedented levels of intergovernmental cooperation amongst world governments to reduce greenhouse gas emissions.
+greenhouse gas emissions.
 The State of Hawaii has a bold energy agenda - to achieve 100 percent clean energy by the year 2045.
 The Hawaii State Energy Office is leading the charge and has embarked on a strategic plan to position Hawaii as a proving ground for clean energy technologies and accelerate our transformation to a clean energy economy.
-Along with reducing our islands' dependency on fossil fuels and increasing efficiency Mitigation - An intervention to reduce the anthropogenic forcing of the climate system; it includes strategies to reduce greenhouse gas sources and emissions and enhancing greenhouse gas sinks [1].
+Along with reducing our islands' dependency on fossil fuels and increasing efficiency measures, the clean energy plan is also contributing to the State's economic growth.
+In the meantime, it is imperative that we take immediate and unprecedented steps to prepare for climate change, given that changes are already being observed and significant impacts are expected, even under the most optimistic mitigation scenarios.